-The fair value of the Hydro One 2015 share grants of \$111 million was estimated based on the grant date share price of \$20.50 and is recognized using the graded-vesting attribution method as the share grant plans have both a performance condition and a service condition.
-In 2021, 417,374 common shares (2020 - 441,562) were issued under the Share Grant Plans.
+The fair value of the Hydro One Limited 2015 share grants of \$111 million was estimated based on the grant date Hydro One Limited share price of \$20.50 and is recognized using the graded-vesting attribution method as the share grant plans have both a performance condition and a service condition.
+In 2021, 410,575 common shares of Hydro One Limited (2020 - 434,653) were issued under the Share Grant Plans to eligible employees of Hydro One.
 Total share-based compensation recognized during 2021 was \$5 million (2020 - \$7 million) and was recorded as a regulatory asset.